cswartzvi/hamilton/examples/spark/pyspark/README.md

-# Hamilton and Pyspark
+# Apache Hamilton and Pyspark

-**TL;DR** Hamilton now has a full pyspark integration.
+**TL;DR** Apache Hamilton now has a full pyspark integration.
 This enables you to build modular pyspark applications by declaring each transformation as a hamilton function.
 The new `with_columns` decorator enables you to specify a series of individual column operations to a dataframe, written as pandas UDFs, python UDFs, or function of pyspark dataframes.
-Together with vanilla Hamilton, this new integration can help you break complex pyspark code into a series of self-contained, unit-testable functions.
+Together with vanilla Apache Hamilton, this new integration can help you break complex pyspark code into a series of self-contained, unit-testable functions.

 <p align="center">
 <img width="600" height="600" src="grouped_transformations.png">
 </p>

-*A spark application written with Hamilton that represents multiple joins (in blue), a set of map operations (in green) and a set of  join/filters (in yellow).
-This uses Hamilton’s visualization features (with a little extra annotation).
+*A spark application written with Apache Hamilton that represents multiple joins (in blue), a set of map operations (in green) and a set of  join/filters (in yellow).
+This uses Apache Hamilton’s visualization features (with a little extra annotation).
 See [TPC-H query 8](../tpc-h/query_8.py) for motivation.*

 ## Apache Spark
 [Apache Spark](https://spark.apache.org/) (and its python API, [pyspark](https://spark.apache.org/docs/latest/api/python/index.html)) is an open-source library for building out highly scalable data transformations.